arabellas-craft/arabellas-craft.github.io/_posts/2025-12-15-new-years-in-irish-folklore.md

 ## New Year's Eve: Bells, Cakes, and Wind Direction

 Urban areas went bigger with the celebrations.
-In Drogheda, the Brass and Reed Band played at midnight, boats blew horns, church bells rang ([Dúchas](https://www.duchas.ie/en/cbes/5008889/4963983/5079237)).
-In Longford, people waited up to hear bells from multiple parishes "ring out the old and ring in the new," then bands paraded from church to church while young people followed in procession ([Dúchas](https://www.duchas.ie/en/cbes/5009169/4993858/5103065)).
+In Drogheda, the Brass and Reed Band played at midnight, boats blew horns, church bells rang ([Dúchas](https://www.duchas.ie/en/cbes/5008889/4963983/5079237){:target="_blank" rel="noopener noreferrer"}).
+In Longford, people waited up to hear bells from multiple parishes "ring out the old and ring in the new," then bands paraded from church to church while young people followed in procession ([Dúchas](https://www.duchas.ie/en/cbes/5009169/4993858/5103065){:target="_blank" rel="noopener noreferrer"}).

 The music shifted at midnight.
-One Longford account describes "lonely music" played during the final minutes of the old year, then "glad music" to welcome the new one ([Dúchas](https://www.duchas.ie/en/cbes/5009169/4993858/5103065)).
+One Longford account describes "lonely music" played during the final minutes of the old year, then "glad music" to welcome the new one ([Dúchas](https://www.duchas.ie/en/cbes/5009169/4993858/5103065){:target="_blank" rel="noopener noreferrer"}).
 Old people gathered at "joins" to drink each other's health.
 Young people danced traditional sets—Siege of Ennis, Walls of Limerick, Bridge of Athlone—until almost morning.

 Rural areas were quieter.
 A Clare resident noted that in the country, "there is not much show at all about the day.
-It is just like an ordinary Holiday quite different from the great fuss and joy always about Christmas" ([Dúchas](https://www.duchas.ie/en/cbes/5177626/5173935/5199793)).
+It is just like an ordinary Holiday quite different from the great fuss and joy always about Christmas" ([Dúchas](https://www.duchas.ie/en/cbes/5177626/5173935/5199793){:target="_blank" rel="noopener noreferrer"}).

 ### Weather Watching and Wind Direction

 New Year's Eve was prime time for divination.
 Weather signs got read and interpreted, especially wind direction.
 In County Kerry, which way the wind blew indicated political fortunes — a west wind meant the Irish cause would flourish, an east wind meant English interests would prevail.

 A Waterford account describes people staying seated through the evening, watching the wind.
 "They would remain seated until that night and be overjoyed when the wind blew from the west.
-However, they were sad when the wind blew from the east" ([Dúchas](https://www.duchas.ie/en/cbes/4428112/4379359/4462756)).
+However, they were sad when the wind blew from the east" ([Dúchas](https://www.duchas.ie/en/cbes/4428112/4379359/4462756){:target="_blank" rel="noopener noreferrer"}).

 For personal divination, girls tucked holly and ivy leaves or mistletoe sprigs under their pillows to dream of future husbands.
 A Longford family had each member draw two slips of paper with saints' names written on them—these became your patron guardians for the coming year.
-You kept the slips in your prayer book ([Dúchas](https://www.duchas.ie/en/cbes/5009138/4990405/5101158)).
+You kept the slips in your prayer book ([Dúchas](https://www.duchas.ie/en/cbes/5009138/4990405/5101158){:target="_blank" rel="noopener noreferrer"}).

 ### The Cake-Throwing Ritual